groundhoggwp/holler-box/readme.txt

 **Header Banner**

 Show a header banner to announce a sale, keep track of how many people click on it.
+(Pro only)

 **(Fake) Live Chat with Opt-in**